darkframemaster/Coding-Analysis/README.md

 #Coding-Analysis
+##To run the code
+You need install python-scrapy:

+`pip3 install scrapy`

-copy three python files to your local repositories and run `gitCountUI.py`.
+Copy three python files to your local repositories and run `gitCountUI.py`.

-you need to`init data`  with two time,and  wait to see the actions about the members.
+You need to`init data`  with two time,and  wait to see the actions about the members.

-after init you can also check the other datas in `other data`.
+After init you can check other datas in `other data`.